dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 Usually, a read-only bindable property would have a private `set` accessor on the `Status` property to allow it to be set from within the class.
-However, for a `View` derivative supported by handlers, the property must be set from outside the class but only by the control's handler.
+However, for a <xref:Microsoft.Maui.Controls.View> derivative supported by handlers, the property must be set from outside the class but only by the control's handler.

 For this reason, another property is defined with the name `IVideoController.Status`.
 This is an explicit interface implementation, and is made possible by the `IVideoController` interface that the `Video` class implements: